 That's it, you're all done!
 You can save and preview your page now, and clicking on the "Start Date" input field should show you something like this (depending on which theme you chose):

 Selecting a date will populate the form field like so:

 Remember to look at all the options of using this component if you want to get your hands dirty customizing it.
 There really are a ton of options, including changing the format of the date string that populates your form field.
 Let us know how it worked out for you!

 Adding Placeholder (Hint) Text to Form Fields

-A number of people over on our Get Satisfaction community have asked how to add placeholder text to form fields.
+A number of people over on our Community have asked how to add placeholder text to form fields.
 This is a greyed-out default value that will disappear as soon as your visitors start to type in the field.

 Add the script

 Select either "Before Body End Tag", "After Body Tag", or "Head" for placement.

 In the snippet above you'll see a list of fields at the top (first_name, last_name and email) with their associated placeholder text.